All Mine (Portishead song)

 "All Mine" is the second track and first single from English electronic music band Portishead's self-titled second album (1997).
-It was released as a single, along with "Cowboys", "Only You" and "Over".
-The accompanying music video—based on a 1968 Italian music show and The Outer Limits—featured a little girl singing in front of an orchestra.
+The song is written by Geoff Barrow, Beth Gibbons and Adrian Utley, and produced by the band with Dave McDonald.
+It was released as a single in September 1997 by Go!
+Discs and London Records, along with "Cowboys", "Only You" and "Over".
+The accompanying music video—inspired by a late 1960s Italian music show and The Outer Limits—featured a little girl singing in front of an orchestra.
 The single reached No. 8 in the United Kingdom and is so far the band's only top 10 hit there.
 It was also covered on Tom Jones's 1999 album Reload.